-Conflict signals on different time frames, and across different currencies is the norm.
+Conflicting signals on different time frames, and across different currencies is the norm.

 What is the Currency Strength Indicator?

-As the name suggests, the currency strength indicator is an MT4 custom made indicator that is designed to reveal the strength of a particular currency pair against other peers.
+As the name suggests, the currency strength indicator is an MT4 custom-made indicator that is designed to reveal the strength of a particular currency pair against other peers.
 At the same time, the relationship between the currency pairs is organized according to their level of strength or weakness.